THE BULLET FRAGMENTS IN

 "Reclaiming History's" endnotes

-DVP: I'm very nearly certain that Mr. Bugliosi is incorrect re. the above
+DVP: I'm very nearly certain that Mr. Bugliosi is incorrect in the above

 statement.
 Because when we look at Dr. Gregory's Warren Commission